Find out about the best cafés, restaurants and pubs in Greenwich.

 Just a scone’s throw away is the Old Brewery.
 This British restaurant and bar is set in the original 1836 brewhouse of Christopher Wren’s Old Royal Naval College – so you’ll be tucking into your sirloin steak or ploughman’s platter in a UNESCO World Heritage Site.

 Best places for vegetarian and vegan food

-Vegetarians and vegans have excellent savoury and sweet options at Greenwich Market.
 For something hot, try the Ethiopian Vegetarian Food stall, serving tasty curries and injera bread.
 Little Leaf Food’s vegan pizza is another delicious find – you won’t even notice the absence of cheese.
 Vegan Garden London has a tempting range of soups, quiches, raw and cooked salads, as well as cakes and biscuits.
 But for full sweet indulgence, head to vegan patisserie stall Ruby’s of London (weekends only).
 Many of her frosted layer cakes and donuts are also gluten-free.

 Prefer a sit-down meal?
 If market food isn’t whetting your appetite, there are plenty of other places to choose from.
 Bianco43 is a classic Italian, offering several meat-free pizzas and pasta plates.
 Our own Parkside Café & Terrace at the National Maritime Museum has vegetarian pasta dishes and salads, and a vegan burger.
 And even traditional pie and mash shop Goddard’s now has vegetarian options.